 Northwest Market Area Expansion (N-MAX) and Washington Expansion

 NWP has been working with the partners of Palomar Pipeline (NW Natural and TransCanada) to provide an expansion option from Stanfield, Oregon to markets along the I-5 corridor.
-Essentially would create an “Oregon Hub” via a Transportation by Other (TBO) process using vintage NWP capacity across the Columbia Gorge combined with vintage GTN capacity from Stanfield to Madras, then using Palomar capacity from Madras to Molalla tied to NWP expansion capacity up the I-5 Corridor in Washington.
+Essentially, it would create an “Oregon Hub” via a Transportation by Other (TBO) process using vintage NWP capacity across the Columbia Gorge combined with vintage GTN capacity from Stanfield to Madras, then using Palomar capacity from Madras to Molalla tied to NWP expansion capacity up the I-5 Corridor in Washington.

 Similar to another regional solution proposed a few years ago, NWP is looking to combine available GTN capacity with Palomar (from Madras, west) along with an I-5 Expansion to near Mount Vernon.
 NWP is still in the development stages and has not finalized the expansion scenarios or developed the rates.
 NWP anticipates holding an Open Season in early 2013, with service expected in 2018.
 We anticipate that along the proposed path there may be an opportunity for Cascade to pick up additional capacity to address our projected shortfalls in the in the Bend, Oregon and Bellingham, Washington areas.